-Accurately explain information presented in mathematical forms and make appropriate inferences based on that information
+- Accurately explain information presented in mathematical forms and make appropriate inferences based on that information - Effectively convert relevant information into accurate calculations, estimates, risk analyses or quantitative evaluations in a way that contributes to a further or deeper understanding - Effectively solve problems by constructing efficient, comprehensive, and accurate calculations - Analyze quantitative data as the basis for making competent judgments and drawing reasonable and appropriately qualified conclusions while recognizing the limits of that analysis

-- Effectively convert relevant information into accurate calculations, estimates, risk analyses or quantitative evaluations in a way that contributes to a further or deeper understanding - Effectively solve problems by constructing efficient, comprehensive, and accurate calculations - Analyze quantitative data as the basis for making competent judgments and drawing reasonable and appropriately qualified conclusions while recognizing the limits of that analysis - Use quantitative information in connection with the argument or purpose of the work, present it in an effective format, and explain it clearly and effectively - Organize and effectively articulate quantitative information clearly, concisely, ethically, and logically, consistently presenting results using the appropriate medium
+- Use quantitative information in connection with the argument or purpose of the work, present it in an effective format, and explain it clearly and effectively - Organize and effectively articulate quantitative information clearly, concisely, ethically, and logically, consistently presenting results using the appropriate medium

-Applied Learning: Describes learning that integrates the theories and strategies developed throughout academic coursework for lifelong learning and real-world application.
+Applied Learning: Describes learning that integrates the theories and strategies developed throughout academic coursework for lifelong learning and realworld application.
+This competency is reflected in course CAPS495.